Crown Property Office building, Chachoengsao Provi

 อาคารสำนักงานทรัพย์สินส่วนพระมหากษัตริย์จังหวัดฉะเชิงเทรา

-The building sits on Maruphong Road in Na Mueang, in central Chachoengsao close to the Bang Pakong waterfront.
-It pairs naturally with a wider walk along the river and a visit to the province’s most famous landmark, Wat Sothonwararam, a short distance away.
-There is no admission charge to view the building from the grounds; check locally before assuming any interior access, as it remains an active office.
+The building sits on Maruphong Road in Na Mueang, central Chachoengsao close to the Bang Pakong waterfront.
+It pairs naturally with a walk along the river and a visit to Wat Sothonwararam, the province’s most-visited temple, a short distance away.
+There is no admission charge to view the building from the grounds; it remains an active government office, so don’t expect interior access.

 Location & Directions